singhrajgithub/Docker_Kubernetes_Learn/README.md

 1) CMD --> Command Line arguments will override the CMD in dockerfile and hence your application might not start.
 2) ENTRYPOINT --> It can not be overridden via command line parameter however you can overridden by passing argument --entrypoint via cmd.
 It's quite complex to override the entrypoints although.

+# how to configure environment variable to solve connection problem of localhost where two containers on bridged network cannot connect with each other.
+1) use --env flag to configure
+2) use --link to configure the link

+# How to use custom Networking connect microservices

+1)